-To bring our human resources strategy to fruition, the Reform Promotion Committee have also been established Human Resources Strategy Committee-with top manto promote initiatives in their areas of responsibility. agement in attendance-shares specific issues and Succession Committees have been respectively estabmeasures, and monitors progress.
-These activities are lished at the global, regional, and site levels to study and spearheaded by the CSO, in cooperation with the site promote human resources development plans tailored to heads of domestic and overseas Group companies and the unique conditions and issues of each region and site. their respective human resource departments.
-The Personnel System Reform Promotion Committee dis-Under the Human Resources Strategy Committee, cusses progress and issues related to all policies.
+Under the Human Resources Strategy Committee, Succession Committees and the Personnel System Reform Promotion Committee have also been established to promote initiatives in their areas of responsibility.
+Succession Committees have been respectively established at the global, regional, and site levels to study and promote human resources development plans tailored to the unique conditions and issues of each region and site.
+The Personnel System Reform Promotion Committee discusses progress and issues related to all policies.